Incorporation Agreement: Everything You Need to Know

 An incorporation agreement will help prevent misunderstandings about the roles and responsibilities of the principal parties of an incorporated entity.4 min read

 5. Risks of Incorporation

 An incorporation agreement is an important document when a company takes steps to incorporate.
 Also known as a pre-incorporation agreement, it will help prevent misunderstandings about the roles and responsibilities of the principal parties of an incorporated entity.

 It sets out such details as the name of the corporation being formed, its purpose, the names of the directors and officers at the time the business is incorporated, share distribution, and even salaries for the directors and officers.
-With this document, you can confidently enter into agreements and make key decisions prior to actual formation of your business as a corporation.
+With this document, you can confidently enter into agreements and make key decisions prior to the actual formation of your business as a corporation.

 The incorporation agreement exists prior to the directors filing formal Articles of Incorporation in the state in which the business plans to be established.
 The directors, also known as the corporation’s promoters, can be held personally liable for any breach of the agreement should the corporation not actually be formed.
-Therefore, all parties to the agreement should insist on an acknowledgement within the document that the corporation has yet to be formed.
-This language will insure that they avoid any personal liability.
+Therefore, all parties to the agreement should insist on an acknowledgment within the document that the corporation has yet to be formed.
+This language will ensure that they avoid any personal liability.

 Elements of an Incorporation Agreement

 The following terms are found in all incorporation agreements: